uhub/awesome-actionscript-sorted/README.md

 * [MongoAS3](https://github.com/s9tpepper/MongoAS3) - AS3 Driver for mongoDB.
 * [soup](https://github.com/dima/soup) - Mixing CouchDB, Sinatra, AIR and RestfulX to create an offline/online ready app with undo/redo capabilities.
 * [Firebase-ANE](https://github.com/myflashlab/Firebase-ANE) - Firebase ANE collection give you access to the Google Firebase project in your AdobeAir projects supported on both Android and iOS with 100% identical ActionScript API.
+* [kemsky/as3Query](https://github.com/kemsky/as3Query) - Another SQLite ORM and query DSL for ActionScript
+* [zhangq0355/as3redis](https://github.com/zhangq0355/as3redis) - An Actionscript 3 library for Redis

 ### Data Loader